SwarmMarkets/smt-rewards-distribution/policies/smt_rd_policy.md

 * Unallocated rewards will be burned each week, reducing the total circulating supply.

 ## General
-* All values are denominated in USD for calculation purposes and then converted into SMT based on weekly SMT price average
+* All values are denominated in USD for calculation purposes and then converted into $SMT based on weekly $SMT price average
 * Averages based on daily snapshots during the week
 * Weekly distributions based on predefined weekly [SMT rewards release schedule](https://docs.google.com/spreadsheets/d/13XTheJLsMDjeZUs9HGYUkjN6hA5BtsA-u6oRMrf24Ug/edit#gid=1658174309)
-* SMT rewards determined and made claimable after week
+* $SMT rewards determined and made claimable after week
 * Any undistributed weekly rewards roll-over to subsequent weekly rewards